LordDemonos/Quarm.Guide/_posts/2024-06-20-enchanter-faq.md

 5. Charm lower level blue or light-blue npcs so that charm breaks less often.

 Once you get comfortable doing this, you can start playing around with hasting your pet + giving it weapons for more efficient kills.

+## What's the fastest way to get such a clicky item?
+Get JBoots off of Drelzna in Najena.
+Put it in your inventory + Hotbar that inventory slot so that you can use a keyboard shortcut to fire it off.
+The Spellgems still reset even if you don't get the SoW effect from the boots when indoors.

 ## Does the torch trick work here?
 (Or how to increase your pet's DPS by enabling it to quad-hit)